rabdumalikov/self-driving-donkey-car/README.md

 # How it works:

 ## Linear model
-Basically it is default linear model which goes with donkeycar.
 We created our own class **CustomLinear** which 99% is default linear model.
-The only thing we changed.
-Before the inference we applyid removing distoring and then cropped undistorted image.
-That's it.
+The only thing we changed was that we added before the inference image preprocessing steps such as removing distortion and cropping an image.

 ### Why do we removed distortion from the image?
 First of all, our solution is based on [NVIDIA end-to-end driving](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf), where it is one of the